epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 <iframe src="{{ '/assets/money_movies_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 We can see a clear spike after the year of 2008.
-Next, we will compare the frequency of money-related movies to the overall number of movies produced each year.This way, we can figure out if there's really an uptick in the share of these money movies, or if it's just a side effect of more movies being made in general.
+Next, we will compare the frequency of money-related movies to the overall number of movies produced each year.
+This way, we can figure out if there's really an uptick in the share of these money movies, or if it's just a side effect of more movies being made in general.
 We're focusing on the post-2008 era because we're super curious about how the big financial crash back then might've influenced the kind of money stories hitting the big screen.
 If we look at a larger period other financial ups and downs might muddle the picture we're trying to get.

 <iframe src="{{ '/assets/proportion_money_movies_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>